PATRIC3/p3_docs/docroot/user_guides/services/taxonomic_classification_service.md

 * NCBI Taxon ID - NCBI taxonomic ID number
 * Scientific Name - Indented scientific name.
 Clicking on one of these names will display the corresponding taxon page in the PATRIC website.

+### Taxonomic Chart
 ![Krona-based interactive Taxonomic Classification Chart](../images/krona_taxonomic_pie_chart.png)

+This interactive chart provides a visual representation of the reads mapping to each taxon.
+Clicking on a taxon within the pie chart will provide a summary of the reads mapping to that specific selection on the upper right corner.

 ### Action buttons
 After selecting one of the output files by clicking it, a set of options becomes available in the vertical green Action Bar on the right side of the table.
 These include